azzoz20011/etl_pipeline/README.md

-# the purpose of this database in context of the startup, Sparkify, and their analytical goals.
+# The purpose of this database in context of the startup, Sparkify, and their analytical goals.

 the data base consist of two tables:
-### log_events_table
+### Log_events_table
 Its log event data of the users interaction with the app songs stored in json format
-### songs_table
+### Songs_table
 table for all songs in th app stored in json format, each song in file which will consume high amount of time to process.

-### the use of these tables
+### The use of these tables
 We will compine these two tables so we could see how users interact with songs and which one do they prefer to use the most.

-# database schema design and ETL pipeline.
+# Database schema design and ETL pipeline.

-the database consist of  dimentions  tables and one fact table
+ Schema consist of  dimentions  tables and one fact table

 Fact Table \
 1- songplays - records in event data associated with song plays i.e. records with page NextSong